This Is Your Life: Timeline

 Isabella Woodford This Is Your Life 25 December 1961

-For the programme's first-ever Christmas Day broadcast - which honoured the former nurse Isabella Woodford - each guest brought along a present, and the tribute ended with all the guests sitting down to a Christmas dinner.
+For the programme's first-ever Christmas Day broadcast - which honoured the 88-year-old retired nurse Isabella Woodford - each guest brought a present, and the tribute ended with all the guests sitting down to a traditional Christmas turkey dinner.

 David Butler This Is Your Life 5 March 1962